AndoGhevian/HexactTask/README.md

 1. You can also run simple development server `npm run server`, and run script `npx .`

 > NOTE: Currently script will traverse one level for external links.
+And there is no batch processing.
+Sorry about that.

 ![Image Of Hexact Traversing Result](https://github.com/AndoGhevian/HexactTask/blob/master/images/hexact.png)